rainruse/cwmp-logger/README.md

 4. Nginx makes it easy to reconfigure network interface bindings, URIs, authentication, or TLS without having to edit code.

-5. There's no point in over-engineering a debugging tool it.
-A modest solution for a modest need is fine here.
+5. There's no point in over-engineering a debugging tool that will be used with one gateway on a private LAN.
+A modest incomplete solution is fine here.

 ## Debian Setup